 David died on January 10, 2016 from the complications of cancer.
 He was 69 years old.

-Ashes scattered in multiple locations including the Wishkah River in Washington state.
+Kurt’s ashes were scattered in multiple locations including the Wishkah River in Washington state.
+Where Kurt Died.

 Kurt died at the age of 27 from a self-inflicted shotgun wound on April 5, 1994.

 George’s ashes were scattered over several rivers in India.
 Where George Died.